-(Photo: A Woodhouse Toad, once abundant in Dallas County, now the subject of envrionmental conservation efforts)
+(Photo: A Woodhouse Toad, once abundant in Dallas County, now the subject of envrionmental conservation efforts.
+Courtesy of Carl Franklin.)

 You can still hear them at night, even in the city -- clicking, chirping and croaking.
 Dating back to the dinosaur age, frogs have served as nature’s cheery evening choir for millions of years.
 But some biologists are worried some frog songs could go silent if steps aren’t taken to conserve them.

 According to the Texas Parks and Wildlife Department, as many as 40 percent of amphibian species in the Americas are declining, a rate higher than for any birds or mammals.
 Researchers don’t know the extent that frogs are disappearing in Texas, due to lack of historical data.

 However, Carl Franklin, president of the DFW Herpetological Society and biological curator at the Amphibian and Reptile Diversity Research Center at the University of Texas at Arlington, said he has observed an alarming decline among local frog populations.